 So now he has to pay.
 The problem is he doesn’t have the debt he owes.

 Remember that?
-Maybe not.
-But Samson is just getting started, it’s about to get worse, and a whole lot weirder.
+Guess not.
+And the story of Samson in the Bible is just getting started, it’s about to get worse, and a whole lot weirder.

 After some time at home, Samson gets lonely, so he decides to go “visit” his wife.
 Again Samson isn’t interested in her needs, he’s only interested in what he can get out of the relationship.
 He’s doing what is right in his eyes.